tzolnai/tobii_calibration/README.md

 ### getAvgEyeDist()
-Uses broadcasting **self.gazeData** and **self.getAvgEyePos()** to return average distance of the left and right eyes from the eyetracker origin.
-Retures position in cm units.
+Uses broadcasting **self.gazeData** and **self.getAvgEyePos()** to return average distance of the left and right eyes from the eyetracker.
+Returns position in mm units.

 ### runValidation(pointDict = dict)
 Shows real time gaze position and draws several reference points (**pointDict** is a dictionary with numbered keys